-Francophone Congolese writer Alain Mabanckou’s Black Moses, out this year in an English translation by Helen Stevenson, is about a boy, then man, whose full name in the Lingala language means “Thanks be to God, the black Moses is born on the earth of our ancestors.”
+Francophone Congolese writer Alain Mabanckou’s Black Moses, out this year in an English translation by Helen Stevenson, is the story of a man whose full name in the Lingala language means “Thanks be to God, the black Moses is born on the earth of our ancestors.”

-Despite already having this supreme mouthful of a designation, our main character frequently goes by “Little Pepper,” having earned the moniker for taking revenge on a couple of bullies by spiking their food with chili powder.
-Readers of the translation may be interested to know that this nickname doubles as the original French title of the book, Petit Piment, while the English title borrows from the character’s given name instead.
+Moses also frequently goes by “Little Pepper,” having earned the moniker for taking revenge on a couple of bullies by spiking their food with chili powder.
+Readers of the translation may find it interesting that this nickname doubles as the original French title of the book, Petit Piment, while the English title borrows from the character’s given name instead.

-For the first half of the book, Moses doesn’t go much of anywhere.
-He grows up in an orphanage in Loango in the People’s Republic of Congo with his best friend, Bonaventure.
-Together, they mourn the likely politically-driven disappearance of their beloved priest, Papa Moupelo, who gave Moses his ridiculously long name, and are forced to march to the beat of the school director’s state-sanctioned Marxist ideology.
+Moses grows up in an orphanage in Loango, in the People’s Republic of Congo, with his best friend, Bonaventure.
+Together, they mourn the likely politically driven disappearance of a beloved priest, Papa Moupelo.
+In the meantime, they’re forced to march to the beat of their school director’s state-sanctioned Marxist ideology.

-As a teen, Moses escapes the orphanage with Songi-Songi and Tala-Tala, the same pair of twin bullies whose food he spiked, who have since accepted him as a partner in crime.
+As a teen, Moses escapes from the orphanage with Songi-Songi and Tala-Tala, the same twin bullies whose food he spiked, who have since accepted him as a partner in crime.
 The three of them head for the capital, Pointe-Noire.
-Here, they form a gang and overthrow the reigning rival gang led by Robin the Terrible, a young man who at some point became enamored of the tales of Robin Hood and attempted to model himself after the folk hero—green hood, bow and all.
+Here, they form a gang and overthrow the reigning rival gang led by Robin the Terrible, a young man enamored of the tales of Robin Hood who attempts to model himself after the folk hero—green hood, bow and all.

-Soon after this, Moses’s perceptions, or at least his narrations, begin to warp into the fantastical, possibly due to a combination of trauma and alcoholism.
-When taken to a neuropsychologist, he insists that his memory problems are language-related, caused by a lack of “adverbials,” and that he sees (live) garden gnomes and dinosaurs regularly.
-Even as he appears to be losing the normal markers of human existence, he seems to be retaining and even developing a sense of resistance and purpose.
-Finally accused of faking illness by both the psychologist and a traditional healer, he prepares to take matters into his own hands.
+Soon after this, Moses’s perceptions begin to warp into the fantastical, possibly due to a combination of trauma and alcoholism.
+When taken to a neuropsychologist, he insists that his memory problems are language-related, caused by a lack of “adverbials.”
+He claims to see living garden gnomes and dinosaurs regularly.
+Even as he’s losing the normal markers of human existence, though, he seems to be retaining and further developing a sense of purpose.
+Accused of faking illness by both the psychologist and a traditional healer, he prepares to take matters into his own hands.

 (Click here to hear the author pronounce the main character’s original name in Lingala: Tokumisa Nzambe po Mose yamoyindo abotami namboka ya Bakoko.)